 Documentation of organizational self-assessment

-An organization's record keeping of its identifiable strengths and noticeable gaps in agency performance.
-The assessment serves to provide agencies with the means to evaluate and understand their own systems and program operations in order to strengthen the services delivered to the community and gain accreditation.
-(12
+Method for public health agencies to identify strengths and uncover gaps in agency performance.
+The assessment provides agencies with the means to assess and understand their own systems and program operations in order to strengthen the services delivered to the community and gain accreditation.
+(13

 Electronic health/medical record